MonicaNS/Decryptoid-1/README.md

 * Tools used for coding this application:
   * PHP for sever-side programming
-  * JavaScript for client-side verification
+  * JavaScript for client-side verification of data
   * Basic HTML and CSS for a simple design

 ## Video Walkthrough